harutea/ray-tracing-fs/README.md

 # ray-tracing-fs

-Ray Tracing in Fragment Shader using React Three Fiber
+Ray Tracing in Fragment Shader using React Three Fiber.
+It uses ShaderMaterial in Three.js.

 ![preview](/resources/ray-tracing-fs-preview.png)